 For travelers in Denmark, it’s the easiest path to upgrade your SAS flights.
 In Sweden and Norway, it works perfectly with the Amex 2-for-1 voucher: use Fly Premium when you travel solo, and the Amex voucher when you fly as a pair.

+With the Air France-KLM takeover expected later in 2026, this benefit may not be around forever.
 Start using it today.
 Check your Fly Premium level in your SAS Mastercard app.
 Revisit our Ultimate SAS Credit Cards Guide to build your complete card strategy, then use AwardFares to find and alert yourself to the perfect award seats for your next Fly Premium adventure.

 Read More